Waste education

 How to be a GREAT Sort?

-G – Gift stuff to charity, swap or sell.opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window
+G is for Gifting - Gift stuff to charity, swap or sell.opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window

-R – Recycle these 5: plastic, glass, cans, paper and cardboard.opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window
+R is for Recycling - Recycle these 5: plastic, glass, cans, paper and cardboard.opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window

-E – Earth-cycle food scraps and garden compost.opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window
+E is for Earth-cycling – Earth-cycle food scraps and garden compost.opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window

-A – Avoid excess packaging and disposable containers.opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window
+A is for Avoiding – Avoid excess packaging and disposable containers.opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window

-T – Take to drop-offs batteries, light globes, e-waste and chemicals. opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window
+T is for Taking Take to drop-offs batteries, light globes, e-waste and chemicals. opens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window

 Learn more about Waste Sorted – A Waste Authority programopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new windowopens in a new window and download your own stickers and posters for free.